cschneid-the-elder/antlrpp/readme.md

 stream.
 If `embed N` is specified, the `@AntlrPP(...)` construct will not be included in the target stream and neither will the content of _fileName_.
-If `embed Y` is specified (or `embed` is not specified at all) then the the `@AntlrPP(...)` construct will not be included in the target stream and the content of _fileName_ will be copied into the target stream.
+If `embed Y` is specified (or `embed` is not specified at all) then the the `@AntlrPP(...)` construct will not be included in the target stream, the content of _fileName_ will be copied into the target stream, and any other content present in the actionBlock will be elided.

 The _fileName_ must not contain whitespace characters and the ending ) must be separated from any following characters by at least one whitespace